Boston

 GNIS feature ID617565

-Today, Boston is a center of scientific research; the area's many colleges and universities, notably Harvard and MIT, make it a world leader in higher education,[20] including law, medicine, engineering and business, and the city is considered to be a global pioneer in innovation and entrepreneurship, with nearly 5,000 startups.[21][22][23]
-Boston's economic base also includes finance,[24] professional and business services, biotechnology, information technology, and government activities.[25]
-Households in the city claim the highest average rate of philanthropy in the United States.[26]
-Boston businesses and institutions rank among the top in the country for environmental sustainability and new investment.[27]
+Boston has become the largest biotechnology hub in the world.[23]
+The city is also a national leader in scientific research, law, medicine, engineering, and business.
+With nearly 5,000 startup companies, the city is considered a global pioneer in innovation and entrepreneurship,[24][25][26] and more recently in artificial intelligence.[27]
+Boston's economy also includes finance,[28] professional and business services, information technology, and government activities.[29]
+Households in the city claim the highest average rate of philanthropy in the United States.[30]
+Furthermore, Boston's businesses and institutions rank among the top in the country overall for environmental sustainability and new investment.[31]

 1. ^ "List of intact or abandoned Massachusetts county governments". sec.state.ma.us.
 Secretary of the Commonwealth of Massachusetts.
 Archived from the original on April 6, 2021.
 Retrieved October 31, 2016.